 The ongoing coronavirus outbreak is an understandable concern for all of us and people with a weakened immune system are at a higher risk of experiencing more serious complications from it.

-Following information from UK Government and the publication of NICE guidelines, we have updated our advice on the coronavirus for people who have received or are waiting to receive a stem cell transplant to treat their blood cancer or blood disorder.
+The UK government has recently announced its plan for starting to lift COVID-19 related restrictions.
+In line with this we have updated our advice for people who have received or are waiting to receive a stem cell transplant to treat their blood cancer or blood disorder.
 We are working alongside other cancer charities, medical experts and the NHS to make sure this advice is updated as the situation develops.

 You are at very high risk of severe illness from coronavirus (COVID-19) if you:

-If you fall into that high risk category, you have been advised to follow rigorous ‘shielding’ measures in order to keep yourself safe.
-You are advised to stay at home and avoid any face-to-face contact for at least 12 weeks.
+If you fall into that high risk category, you have been advised to follow rigorous ‘shielding’ measures by remaining indoors in order to keep yourself safe.
+These include:

 If you think you have developed any symptoms of coronavirus such as a new, continuous cough or fever, seek clinical advice using the NHS 111 online coronavirus service or call NHS 111.
 Do this as soon as you get symptoms.